 Flying With A Baby

 If you are flying with a baby on British Airways, then here is all the information you need to know about the airline – in one convenient place.
-This FAQ guide covers airplane bassinets, baggage allowances, baby food, car seats, child restraint devices, strollers, toys, entertainment and more.
+This FAQ guide covers airplane bassinets, baggage allowances, stroller & car seat rules, baby food, car seats, child restraint devices, strollers, toys, entertainment and more.
 For non airline specific flying with a baby tips see here.

 What age can infants fly with British Airways?

 - Infants must be at least 48 hours old to travel, and must have been born with no complications.
 British Airways advise that you check with the treating doctor that both mother and baby are safe to travel.

 Do babies fly for free on British Airways?

 - No. If the infant travels on an adults lap, you will pay an ‘infant fare’ which is a percentage of the adult fare.
 But, if a separate seat is booked for an infant, you will be charged for a ‘Child fare’.
 These seats cannot be booked online.

 Do British Airways allow families to board first?

 - Families with infants under 2 years, and young children in strollers are allowed to board first.